azemoning/gotjeh-app-frontend/README.md

 - Each feature created must use a special branch. branch name for a feature has format `feature/{feature-name}`
 - Each feature has a flow : `feature/{feature-name}` MR → develop MR → production MR → master
 - Team Role:
-    * Maintainer: for students who as tech leads (can be appointed fasil or student voting)
+  - Maintainer: for students who as tech leads (can be appointed fasil or student voting)
-    * Developer: for other students"
+  - Developer: for other students"

-## Structur Folder

 ## Member Team